 A: We currently use the National Police Officer Selection Test (POST) for the written test.
-There are test-prep guides available on-line Practice written exam (FREE) that would assist with test preparation.
-Our current gender neutral physical requirements require the following:
+Test-prep guides are available online Practice written exam (FREE) that would assist with test preparation.

 Q: Does it cost me to become an officer at Moore Police Department?

 A: If hired as an officer, the Moore Police Department will pay for all training to be a certified officer in the State of Oklahoma.
 The Moore Police Department will also provide all required and necessary equipment to be an officer in this city as well as make sure you maintain your certification to be an officer in the State of Oklahoma (while employed at the agency).
 CLEET currently requires 25 hours of Continuing Education (CE) training, which includes 2 hours of mandatory mental health training.